mtilda/mtilda/README.rst

 Hi, I'm Mathilda 👾
 ====

-I am a computer programmer, waiting for GItHub to support RST.
+I am a computer programmer.
 Ask me about any of the following!

 ----